-If you want to see the most beautiful exotic birds of Africa, then the question is where to start from.
+If you want to see the most beautiful exotic African birds on the continent, then the question is where to start from.

 With more than 2500 species of wild birds spread throughout the continent in all types of climate, vegetation and landscape, Africa is a bird watchers’ paradise.